SergeiOssokine/droughwatch_capstone/docs/user_guide/inference_pipeline.md

 The three tasks here are, of course:

 - Processing: turn raw data into processed data ready to be used for the model.
-This reuses the [same code]() that was used for this purpose in the training pipeline.
+This reuses the [same code](https://github.com/SergeiOssokine/droughtwatch_capstone/blob/main/training/airflow/includes/parse_data.py) that was used for this purpose in the training pipeline.
+Additionally, this time every image in every file is given a unique uuid which are stored inside the TFRecords  file.
 - Inference: the model is loaded and is run on the data to produce predictions for the label of every image.
+The predictions are written to a parquet file, storing the unique ID and the prediction class for every image.
 - Observe: a set of metrics looking at the behaviour of the model is computed using `Evidently`:
     1. The class distribution (i.e., what share of all the predictions fall in each class).
     2. The prediction drift: a measure of the difference between the distribution of predictions classes on the new data vs the distribution on the training data  as measured by the $\chi^{2}$ [test](https://docs.evidentlyai.com/reference/data-drift-algorithm).(note: for simplicity we used synthetic reference data in this project that simply reflects the true underlying class distribution of the data).